 Blog Monitoring Questions

-Next up, if you’re blogging, asking similar questions of your blog traffic is a valuable exercise considering the impact it can have on site performance.
+Next up, if you’re blogging, asking similar questions about your blog traffic is a valuable exercise considering the impact it can have on site performance.
 In addition, routine blog monitoring can offer insight into the value and potential of specific content topics.

 To effectively monitor blog traffic, it helps to turn on a segment that filters Google Analytics data to only show sessions that start on a blog page.
 Click here to add this segment to your Google Analytics account.